-Goal 4 - Local Governments to Ensure Infrastructure will Continuously Function During and After a Hazard Event Strategy 4.1 - Retrofit the causeway and bridge to maintain connection to the mainland Strategy 4.2 - Ensure adequate water resources will be available during and after hazard events Strategy 4 4.3 - Maintain beach access to the Assateague Island National Seashore following hazar d events Priority Town of Chinestergue - Goal & Description of Projects Hazard(s) Responsible HMP Year/Start Status as of Status as of Add'l.
-Rank Town of Chincoleague - Goal 4.
-Description of Projects Addressed Department Timeline 2016 2021 Info.
-Perform a storm water infrastructure improvement project on Storm 1 Maddox Boulevard at the traffic circle to reduce frequent flooding Water, Public Works 2012 Ongoing Ongoing of access corridor to National Seashore and Wildlife Refuge Biohazards Develop onforceable standards for fill and drainage to mitigate Flood, Storm 1 flooding bazards Water, Town 2012 Ongoing Ongoing Biohazards Widen the Route 175 Causeway including expansion of shoulders, Flood Fire 2 construction of an emergency lane/bike lane, and construction of a VDOT, State 2011 Not Started Not Started Funding center safety barrier to maintain a safe corridor.
-100, S110W Priority Town of Chincotoggue - Completed Prejects Hazard(s) Responsible HMP Year/Start Status as of Status as of Add'l.
-Rank Town of Chineoleague - Completed Projects Addressed Department Timeline 2016 2021 Info.
-Obtain and install a generator on the high-rise water tower in the A11 Public Works 2008/2021 Ongoing Complete - Town ALL FUDIIC WOIKS 2008/2021 Oligoling complete Develop a cooperative agreement between Chincoteague and the U.S. Fish and Wildlife Service and incorporate a short-term response Town, 2011 Ongoing Complete - plan to ensure access to the Assateague Island National Seashore ALL USFWS, NPS 2011 Ongoing Complete following a hazard event
+Goal 4 - Local Governments to Ensure Infrastructure will Continuously Function During and After a Hazard Event

+Strategy 4.1 - Retrofit the causeway and bridge to maintain connection to the mainland

+Strategy 4.2 - Ensure adequate water resources will be available during and after hazard events

+Strategy 4.3 - Maintain beach access to the Assateague Island National Seashore following hazard events

+Priority Hazard(s) Responsible HMP Year/Start Status as of Status as of Add'l.
+Rank Town of Chincoteague - Goal 4: Description of Projects Addressed Department Timeline 2016 2021 Info.
+Perform a storm water infrastructure improvement project on Stormwater 1 Maddox Boulevard at the traffic circle to reduce frequent flooding Flooding, Public Works 2012 Ongoing Ongoing of access corridor to National Seashore and Wildlife Refuge Biohazards Coastal Develop enforceable standards for fill and drainage to mitigate Flooding, 1 flooding hazards.
+Stormwater Town 2012 Ongoing Ongoing Flooding, Biohazards Widen the Route 175 Causeway including expansion of shoulders, 2 construction of an emergency lane/bike lane, and construction of a ALL VDOT, State 2011 Not Started Not Started Funding center safety barrier to maintain a safe corridor.
+Priority Town of Chincoteague - Completed Projects Hazard(s) Responsible HMP Year/Start Status as of Status as of Add'l.
+Rank Town or chinesteague Completeu Projects Addressed Department Timeline 2016 2021 Info.
+Obtain and install a generator on the high-rise water tower in the ALL Public Works 2008/2021 Ongoing Complete Town 7122 Tublic Works 2000/2021 O'Igonig complete Develop a cooperative agreement between Chincoteague and the U.S. Fish and Wildlife Service and incorporate a short-term response ALL Town, 2011 Ongoing Complete plan to ensure access to the Assateague Island National Seashore ,,,,, USFWS, NPS 2011 0.190.119 Somplete following a hazard event